vmmc2/Bleach-Docs/src/bleach_oop_features.md

 Usually, methods typically operate on the data that is stored inside the attributes/fields of an instance and,thus, can modify the state of the instance.

-Making it very simple, a method is essentialy a function that is tied to a class definition.
+Making it very simple, a method is essentially a function that is tied to a class definition.

 __As seen above, in a class declaration statement, if the programmer wants to declare a new method, then he/she/they just need to follow the same syntax of a function declaration statement, but instead of using the ```function``` keyword, change it by the ```method``` keyword.__